The Covid Corporate Financing Facility (CCFF)

 - Make a material UK contribution

-- Be investment grade rated (or equivalent) as at 1 March 2020
+- Be investment grade rated (or equivalent) as at 1 March 2020 (as supplemented by the ongoing credit quality review described below)

 - Not be PRA- or FCA-regulated